Marker-Inc-Korea/RAGchain-docs/ragchain-structure/benchmark/dataset-evaluator/beir.md

 # Overview

 BEIR is a heterogeneous benchmark that has been built from 18 diverse datasets representing 9 information retrieval tasks.
-Using project, we use 6 datasets, FEVER, FIQA, HOTPOTQA, QUORA, SCIDOCS, and SCIFACT.
+In this project, six datasets are utilized: FEVER, FIQA, HOTPOTQA, QUORA, SCIDOCS, and SCIFACT.
 More information about beir dataset, please visit link!

 [Github](https://github.com/beir-cellar/beir?tab=readme-ov-file)<br>
 [Paper](https://openreview.net/forum?id=wCu6T5xFjeJ)<br>
 [HuggningFace](https://huggingface.co/BeIR)

-Our BEIR benchmark structure is like below picture.
-Basic preprocessing process is same at 6 benchmark dataset, so we construct preprocess, ingest, evaluation process are in BaseBeirEvaluator class.
-Each evaluator class corresponding to the benchmark datasets (FEVER, FIQA, HOTPOTQA, QUORA, SCIDOCS, and SCIFACT) inherits from the BaseBeirEvaluator.
+The structure of our BEIR benchmark is depicted in the image below.
+All six benchmark datasets share the same basic preprocessing process.
+Therefore, we have encapsulated the preprocessing, ingestion, and evaluation processes into the BaseBeirEvaluator class.
+Each evaluator class, which corresponds to the benchmark datasets (FEVER, FIQA, HOTPOTQA, QUORA, SCIDOCS, and SCIFACT), inherits from the BaseBeirEvaluator.

 ![beir-structure.png](../../../.gitbook/assets/beir-structure.png)